dpetruk/backend-project-lvl1/README.md

 ### 1. Is Number Even?

-You are given a number and asked if it is even or not.
+Tell if a given number is even or not.

 To run:
 ```sh